WallarooLabs/wally/book/python/writing-your-own-application.md

 The `reverse.py` application is going to receive text as its input, reverse it, and then send out the reversed text to its sink.
 In order to do this, our application needs to provide the following functions:

-* Input decoding - how to translate the incoming bytestream into a Python string
+* Input decoding - how to translate the incoming byte stream into a Python string
 * Computation - this is where the input string is going to get reversed
-* Output encoding - how to construct and format the bytestream that will be sent out by the sink
+* Output encoding - how to construct and format the byte stream that will be sent out by the sink

 ### Computation